cadebryant/DripsConversationalMessaging/README.md

 ## What I Would Improve with More Time

-* **Durable Messaging:** I would implement a message queue (such as Azure Service Bus) between the API ingestion and the Ollama analysis service to ensure the system remains resilient under heavy load.
+* **Asynchronous Messaging:** I would implement a message queue (such as Azure Service Bus) between the API ingestion and the Ollama analysis service to ensure the system remains resilient under heavy load.

 * **Persistent Storage:** Migrate from In-Memory to a PostgreSQL or SQL Server container within the Aspire AppHost to support data persistence across restarts.

 * **Real-time Updates:** Integrate **SignalR** to push "High Priority" alerts to the support agent's dashboard instantly without requiring a page refresh or polling.

-* **Advanced Observability:** Implement custom OpenTelemetry metrics to track "Intent Trends" over time, providing marketers with a macro-view of campaign health.
+* **Advanced Observability:** Implement Azure App Insights and custom OpenTelemetry metrics to track sentiment/intent trends over time, providing marketers with a macro-view of campaign health.